sassoftware/esp-studio-examples/Advanced/onnx_object_detection/README.md

 ---

 ## Source Data and Other Files
-- PeopleWalking.mp4 is the video that is used as input for this example.
+- `PeopleWalking.mp4` is the video that is used as input for this example.
-- model.xml is the project associated with this example.
+- `model.xml` is the project associated with this example.
-- input_preproc.py, tensor_utils.py, and utils.py are Python modules for changing the images into a format that is suitable for the ONNX model and for changing the images back into a format that is suitable for SAS Event Stream Processing. show.py contains Python code to visualize the detections that the model has made.
+- `input_preproc.py`, `tensor_utils.py`, and `utils.py` are Python modules for changing the images into a format that is suitable for the ONNX model and for changing the images back into a format that is suitable for SAS Event Stream Processing. show.py contains Python code to visualize the detections that the model has made.
-- yolov7-tiny_640x640.onnx, yolov7-tiny_640x640.py, and Yolov7_decoder.py are an open source ONNX model and associated Python modules for detecting objects in images or videos.
+- `yolov7-tiny_640x640.onnx`, `yolov7-tiny_640x640.py`, and `Yolov7_decoder.py` are an open source ONNX model and associated Python modules for detecting objects in images or videos.

 For more information about the source of the above files, see [Source of the Model and Video Files](#source-of-the-model-and-video-files).